Birthday Party

 strike, spare, 7 - 10 split, gutter ball left side, gutter ball right side, pin # 7 only, pin #10 only, 2 pins down, 3 pins down, 4 pins down, 9 pins down, 2 strikes in a row, super slow ball, super fast ball, strike in another lane, score 40 points, score 70 points, 5 pins down, 6 pins down, 7 pins down, 8 pins down, gutter, gutter, spare, strike.

-Here is a sample of a Bingo card you can copy and then change the order of the items.
+Here is a sample of a Bowling Bingo card you can copy and then change the order of the items.

 Frame by Frame Bowling Game